T0nyX1ang/Mathematical-Modeling/README.md

 # ga4tsp.m
 ## Demonstration:
-  * This is the first STSP(symmetric traveling salesman problem) solver that we make.
+  * This is the first STSP (symmetric traveling salesman problem) solver that we make.
 We design it under **ezga** and *GA Toolbox* mentioned before.
 Unlike the original **ezga**, the population structure, recombination function and mutation function need to be changed.
 Therefore, we add three major changes in the original *GA Toolbox*.
 There are *crtperm*, *intercross* and *mutation*.
 And there are 2 template connectors to help you link those methods to the original *GA Toolbox*.
 There are *REC_Template* and *MUT_Template*.
 Finally, there is a file to calculate the distance called *dist*.
+  * **Notice: Recently we have added a 2-opt tool to optimize solution, but it will cost fairly much time.
+This feature is under development, please handle it with care.

   * ***crtperm*** is for generating a permutational population. (*e.g.* [2 3 1 4 5 8 6 7] as an individual of 8 characters)
   * ***intercross*** is for generating sons by their parents.
 There are 6 methods available now.
 There are:
     * **pmx**: Partially-Mapped Crossover